Vision / Mission / History

 The history of Mount Tabor Baptist Church reveals interesting facts about the physical growth of the church, while depicting a colorful trail over which the brave and determined forbearers of our present church generation traveled many years ago.

 With reverence for the past, faith in the present and hope for the future, Mount Tabor Baptist Church is moving toward new ministry challenges, building upon the foundation of Jesus Christ.
 We will continue to dedicate our lives to service, perpetuating Christian principles of love, peace and truth in God.
-We thank God for this great church and we pray that the future will become even greater in spiritual uplift and outreach.
+We thank God for this great church and we pray that the future will become even greater in spiritual uplift and outreach with Pastor Ponder as our shepherd.

 If you have any questions regarding Mount Tabor Baptist Church or our vision, history, or mission, we invite you to contact us at 804-643-0903 today.